james-minton/rtcc/site/content/chapters/12-organizing-for-a-just-and-powerful-implementation.md

 Please note that we developed the toolkit while still running a just implementation campaign.
 So this list of tools is not exhaustive!
 It’s just a sample.
 Definitely feel free to reach out to us if you have questions about organizing around just implementation!

-Included are three sets of tools:
+Included are four sets of tools:

 <h3>Coalition Tools around Principles and Messaging</h3>